Smart cities: What will the city of the future be like?

 Accordingly, environmentally friendly mobility systems such as electric motors, smart mobility apps and self-driving cars are crucial elements of a smart city.
 In the future, all of a city’s traffic might be integrated into an enormous, interconnected ecosystem featuring AI-controlled cars, trains and flying taxis, as well as rental bikes and e-scooters.
 Darmstadt, Germany, where our headquarters are located, has already taken a first step in this direction.
 It has installed sensors throughout the city to collect air quality data, which is processed in real time in a municipal computing center.
 The results are used to enhance traffic flows, thereby reducing emissions.

 Of course, the city’s digitalization, coupled with rapid population growth, mean that the demand for energy will increase.
 Smart-city concepts therefore need to find a way to generate adequate clean electricity in densely populated areas.
 To eliminate the need for electricity in the first place, climate-neutral buildings must become the standard in cities.
 Particularly in the case of buildings with large glass fronts, which will shape the skylines of the future, energy loss, heat production and cooling costs are major issues.
-Dimmable liquid crystal windows, developed here at EMD Performance Materials, are one intelligent solution that makes it possible to significantly reduce the use of heating and air conditioning systems.
+Dimmable liquid crystal windows, developed here at EMD Electronics, are one intelligent solution that makes it possible to significantly reduce the use of heating and air conditioning systems.

 In light of climate change, renewable energies can be the only choice for generating electricity.
 Photovoltaic systems that are integrated into buildings have a great deal of potential in the urban context.
 Furthermore, we need to use the available energy more efficiently.
 The city of Stockholm, for example, is a pioneer in intelligent energy management.
 The Swedish capital is already channeling the excess heat generated in computing centers to its district heating system and using it to heat homes.
 In the future, electricity distribution will also be smart.
 In a smart city, electricity could be fed into the grid as needed, using decentralized energy grids that are connected to intelligent storage systems.